xkbcommon/libxkbcommon/doc/message-registry.md

   <dt>Summary</dt><dd>The given layout out-of-range policy is not supported</dd>
 </dl>

-Use the following to check if the linked libxkbcommon library supports a given flag:
+Use the following to check if the linked libxkbcommon supports a given flag:

 ```c
 xkb_feature_supported(XKB_FEATURE_ENUM_LAYOUT_OUT_OF_RANGE_POLICY, flag)